What is a laparoscopic Oophorectomy Procedure (ovary removal surgery)?

-Removal of one ovary is called a unilateral oophorectomy.
+Removal of one ovary is called unilateral oophorectomy.
 Most patients will continue to menstruate and could conceive naturally following surgery.
-Removal of both ovaries is called a bilateral oophorectomy.
+The removal of both ovaries is called a bilateral oophorectomy.
 Patients will no longer have periods and will enter early menopause.

 What Conditions can Oophorectomies Treat?

-Oophorectomies are performed as treatment for several different gynecological conditions, including:
+Oophorectomies are performed as a treatment for several different gynecological conditions, including:

 - Ovarian cancer

 - Noncancerous ovarian tumors

 - Ovarian cysts